Stratford Square Mall: History

-Stratford Square Mall opened on March 9, 1981 in response to the population and development boom then occurring in the northwest suburbs of Chicago.
+Ground was broken for Stratford Square Mall around mid to late 1979 and Stratford Square Mall officially opened on March 9, 1981 in response to the population and development boom then occurring in the northwest suburbs of Chicago.
 The mall was initially anchored by four major department stores—Marshall Field's, Carson Pirie Scott, Montgomery Ward, and Wieboldt's.
 Among its many features, observers lauded the mall's Festival Court, a "center within a center" spanning 330,000 square feet and comprising 44% of the mall area.
 Local newspapers optimistically opined on the mall's opening, going so far as to claim that "the sales tax revenues generated from Stratford Square... will be utilized to provide community services without increasing the Village's tax levy... with sound financial planning over several years, you will notice a decrease in the Village tax levy until it will no longer exist."

 A MainStreet anchor was added near the Festival Court in 1985.
 This department store chain was purchased by the Kohl's department store chain in 1989, and all properties were converted into Kohl's.
 Wieboldt's became JCPenney in 1988 shortly after Wieboldt's went bankrupt in 1987.
 Sears added an anchor between Kohl's and the movie theater in 1991.

 The 1990s saw the start of considerable change.
 Nearby Woodfield Mall in Schaumburg completed a renovation and expansion, edging out Stratford Square as the first-choice mall in the region.
 Woodfield completed the overhaul and expansion in 1996, adding several new stores and a new two-level wing featuring a Nordstrom.
 Indeed, Woodfield's market dominance has continued to today, leading one publication to remark, "in Schaumburg, shoppers still are crowding Woodfield Mall and its 300-plus stores like it's 1993...".
 Its dominance can be attributed to a centralized location in Chicago's northwest suburbs, located near the intersection of Interstates 90 and 290.